aefarrell/picomite_library/README.md

 ~~~

 From within minicom hit `Ctrl-A` followed by `o` to open the configuration menu and adjust the default settings to the PicoCalc.
-This will save a `.minirc.picocalc` in `$HOME`, mine looks like this:
+This will save a `.minirc.picocalc` file in `$HOME`, mine looks like this:

 ~~~
 # Machine-generated file - use setup menu in minicom to change parameters.